 Electronic access to sealed documents is restricted.
-The docket entry, including any docket text added by the filer, will become part of the public docket except when sealed documents are filed using the Ex Parte-Sealed Document or Ex Parte-Sealed Motion CM/ECF events.
+If the filer adds docket text when filing a sealed document, that added text will become part of the public docket except when filed using the Ex Parte-Sealed Document or Ex Parte-Sealed Motion CM/ECF events.

-Pro se filers:
+Pro Se Filers:

-For technical reasons, pro se e-filers cannot electronically file documents under seal.
-These filings must be made by postal mail or physical delivery to the Clerk's Office.
-If a pro se filer seeks to file documents under seal, they must comply with the provisions for filing sealed documents in paper form in LCR 5(g)(9).
+For technical reasons, pro se filers cannot electronically file documents under seal.
+If a pro se filer seeks to file documents under seal, they must comply with the provisions for filing sealed documents in paper form in \underline{LCR} 5(g)(9).